Purpose-Green/release/README.md

-# Deploy
+# Release

-This script automates deployment using your local Git.
+This script automates creating a release using your local Git.
 It:

-- Selects the branch to deploy (e.g., `main`)
+- Selects the branch to release (e.g., `main`)
 - Fetches the latest changes
 - Compares commits with the target branch
 - Prompts for confirmation